alexrainman/ModernHttpClient/README.md

 ## How can I use this from shared code?

-Just reference the portable version of ModernHttpClient in your .Net Standard or Portable Library, and it will use the correct version on all platforms.
+Just reference ModernHttpClient in your .Net Standard or Portable Library, and it will use the correct version on all platforms.

 ## What's new?